D.Env. in Environmental Science and Engineering

 ESE Dissertation

 An Environmental Science and Engineering dissertation must be scholarly and original work applied towards solving a significant environmental problem.
-As with Problems Courses, dissertations typically address policy as well as technical dimensions of a particular problem.
+As with Solutions Courses, dissertations typically address policy as well as technical dimensions of a particular problem.
 The dissertation is usually completed in 18-36 months.

 Recent Dissertation Titles